Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 | null |  |
 | Symbol | | |

-- String :- Represents a series of characters.A string can be represented in either single (' ') or double (" ") quotes,
+- String:- Represents a series of characters.
+A string can be represented in either single (' ') or double (" ") quotes,

 **6.Difference between “ == “ and “ === “ operators?**